Woody Bay to Lynton Route

 The trackbed is clear from here to the environs of the old station site.

-These final views show the intended new station site, The land itself is currently overgrown, but through the trees there is a clear view out across the town.
-It is intended that when the railway is reconstructed it is likely to diverge off to the left of the old trackbed, just beyond Larkscleave Bridge with the new trackbed above the original station before eventually descending to a new station site.
+These final views show one potential new station site, The land itself is currently overgrown, but through the trees there is a clear view out across the town.
+To use this site the reconstructed railway would diverge to the left of the old trackbed just beyond Larkscleave Bridge with the new trackbed above the original station before eventually descending to a new station site.

 Lynton & Lynmouth make a fantastic destination for the railway.
 Visitors will be able to visit one of the many street cafes, or maybe the Town Hall or Lyn & Exmoor Museum.
 The towns are famed for their historic water powered cliff railway, which also allows access to the beach and harbour at Lynmouth.
 The twin towns, described as "England's Little Switzerland" have a wealth of shops, eateries, pubs and guesthouses.
 Far from a run down seaside town, Lynton & Lynmouth really are the place to go in North Devon - they even boast having the only cinema in North Devon and Exmoor with full Dolby Digital Surround Sound!